open-telemetry/opentelemetry-specification/specification/api-tracing.md

 * `CONSUMER` Indicates that the span describes a consumer receiving a message from a broker.
 As for the `PRODUCER` kind, there is often no direct critical path latency relationship between producer and consumer spans.

+`SpanKind` serves as an additional annotation, where existing semantic conventions do not fully specify a relationship.
+For example, we could infer from a change of `host.name` and `service.name` resources that a child has contacted a remote host and crossed a service boundary, but we cannot be sure whether it is a CLIENT-to-SERVER relationship or a PRODUCER-to-CONSUMER relationship.
+Use the `SpanKind` attribute to specify this level of detail.

+`SpanKind` values are strings.
+Implementations MUST accept any value of `SpanKind`, to accommodate future versions of this specification.

+Applications may use non-conventional values for `SpanKind` to provide additional description that could be useful for offline analysis.
+Tracing vendors SHOULD display the `SpanKind` as additional description while rendering traces, even for unconventional values.
+Depending on experience, future versions of this specification could include new conventional `SpanKind` values, so users and implementors are free to invent new kinds of span as appropriate (e.g., SENDER/RECEIVER, INGRESS/EGRESS).

+`SpanKind` may be left empty, to indicate no description.

+`SpanKind` is associated with the activity that started the span, which helps resolve ambiguity.
+For example, a server span that directly calls another server could be described as both a SERVER and a CLIENT.
+In this case, it should use the SERVER `SpanKind` because it was started to service a RPC or other request.